 The purpose of a clincher is to end a workers’ compensation claim in a manner that is acceptable for all parties.
 It is especially useful for an injured employee who is forced to live off two-thirds of their usual income because it provides the employee with a lump sum of money that helps them return to financial stability.
 While it is an attractive option, there are also considerations for the injured employee.

 For example, once you hold the employer harmless for all future expenses, you are solely responsible for all of your medical costs going forward.
 For serious injuries, these expenses can be substantial.
 In addition, you are also giving up your claim for the reimbursement of future lost wages, so these agreements can prove a gamble for you as the injured employee.

-Employers like these agreement because it gives them some certainty about the amount of money your injury will cost the business, without the worry of future costs and expenses.
-For this reason, they may offer a low value clincher to minimize their financial responsibility.
+Employers like this agreement because it gives them some certainty about the amount of money your injury will cost the business, without the worry of future costs and expenses.
+For this reason, they may offer a low-value clincher to minimize their financial responsibility.
 As an employee, you must be careful about quickly accepting this type of agreement without the guidance and experienced opinion of an attorney.